Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-mainnet.md

 ---
-id: mainnet-staking
+id: mainnet-mton-staking
-title: How to stake TON in Mainnet
+title: How to stake MTON in Mainnet
-sidebar_label: Mainnet staking
+sidebar_label: Mainnet MTON staking
 ---

 WIP